 - Sign Employment Contract– After the client company drafts the employee’s labor conditions (salary, bonus, benefits, leaves, etc.), the HR service provider prepares a bilingual employment contract in compliance with local labor laws.
 After this, the HR provider signs the labor contract with the staff based in China.

 - Benefits Administration – Mandatory benefits are an important factor in employee compensation, but the process of administering them is far from simple.
 In China, for example, social security is divided into two parts: one is social insurance (composed of 5 types of insurance) and the second is the housing fund.
 A PEO handles this aspect plus the administration of allowances, vacation pay, sick leave, and other benefits provided by the client company.

-- Payroll Services – The payroll process is the procedure that organizations or companies do to pay its employees.
-Payroll in China, for example, involves the payment of employee’s salary, handling the mandatory benefits (social security), Individual Income Tax deduction, payment of annual bonus, Overtime Payment (if applicable), etc. A PEO can handle the payroll process in a manner that complies with the local jurisdiction and make payments to employees.
+- Payroll Services – The payroll process is the procedure that organizations or companies do to pay their employees.
+Payroll in China, for example, involves the payment of an employee’s salary, handling the mandatory benefits (social security), Individual Income Tax deduction, payment of annual bonus, Overtime Payment (if applicable), etc. A PEO can handle the payroll process in a manner that complies with the local jurisdiction and make payments to employees.

-- Visa Processing – A PEO can help with the immigrational process required by Chinese authorities.
+- Visa Processing – A PEO can help with the immigration process required by Chinese authorities.
 In addition to obtaining a residence permit, all foreign employees must also have valid work permits.
 The work permit process is complex, with three and corresponding requirements.
 A PEO can make sure employees’ applications are correct and submitted smoothly.

 PEOs are often staffed with experts in human resources, tax, legal, and payroll functions.
 Having a business arrangement with a PEO can often allow a company to expand faster, more affordably, and with less risk than other alternatives.